FFAC(LEGAL) - WELLNESS AND HEALTH SERVICES: MEDICAL TREATMENT

 - Undertaking any other act permitted or required under Education Code Chapter 38, Subchapter E.

-An act or failure to act by school personnel or a school volunteer, including an act or failure to act under related policies and procedures, is the exercise of judgment or discretion on the part of the school personnel or school volunteer and is not considered to be a ministerial act for purposes of liability of the school district or open-enrollment charter school.
+An act or failure to act by school personnel or a school volunteer, including an act or failure to act under related policies and procedures, is the exercise of judgment or discretion on the part of the school personnel or school volunteer and is not considered to be a ministerial act for purposes of liability of the school district.

 Education Code 38.215